 - Leverage industry personalities and influencers to strengthen your message.

 Step 4: Determine How Much Business You Want to Generate

-The growth goals behind your digital marketing strategy will move your company forward by giving you something to work towards.
+The growth goals behind your strategy will move your company forward by giving you something to work towards.

 By determining how much business you want to generate, you’ll have achievable goals to keep you focused.

 You should aim to increase your planned growth by at least 70% each quarter.

 To accomplish this, determine the number and frequency of your goals by:

 - Setting 1-2 core goals and 3-5 supporting goals.

 - Choosing a growth path that’s specific and realistic (you cant just make numbers up, make sure the marketing mediums actually yield the business you are projecting).

 - Determining a means to reach the goals.